A view of the downtown Pittsburgh skyline, part of the Pittsburgh metro area

 Known as the “Gateway to the West” from its early days as a frontier village, Pittsburgh – with its abundant natural resources – helped power its rise as the beating industrial heart of the nation.
 Powerhouse companies like U.S. Steel, Westinghouse, and Alcoa got their start here, establishing a pattern of enterprising ingenuity for future generations to emulate.

 Today, the Pittsburgh region continues to produce some of the brightest minds and most daring innovations in the country.
-Companies in our regional ecosystem are pushing the boundaries of the next-generation innovation in energy/climatech, cybersecurity, life sciences & health, advanced manufacturing, robotics, financial & business services, fintech and more.
+Companies in our regional ecosystem are pushing the boundaries of the next-generation innovation in advanced manufacturing, energy/climate tech, life sciences & healthcare, robotics & AI, and more.

 What Is Considered the Pittsburgh Metro Area?

-According to the United States Census Bureau, the Pittsburgh metropolitan statistical area (MSA) includes seven southwestern Pennsylvania counties: Allegheny County (home to the City of Pittsburgh), Armstrong County, Beaver County, Butler County, Fayette County, Washington County, and Westmoreland County.
+According to the United States Census Bureau, the Pittsburgh metropolitan statistical area (MSA) includes eight southwestern Pennsylvania counties: Allegheny County (home to the City of Pittsburgh), Armstrong County, Beaver County, Butler County, Fayette County, Lawrence County, Washington County, and Westmoreland County.

 What Is Pittsburgh Famous For?